victorminden/victorminden.github.io/index.md

 {% include base_path %}

 I am a fifth-year PhD student at the Institute for Computational and Mathematical Engineering ([ICME](https://icme.stanford.edu/)) at Stanford University, where I work with [Lexing Ying](http://math.stanford.edu/~lexing/).
-My research concerns fast algorithms for scientific computing, in particular fast linear algebra on rank-structured matrices.
+My research is focused on fast algorithms for scientific computing, in particular fast linear algebra based on data-sparse representations of rank-structured matrices that arise from physical problems in 2D or 3D.

-More broadly, my research interests include:
+More broadly, my interests include:

 - numerical linear algebra
 - numerical optimization